GGXY/ggxy.co/README.md

 - Make it faster
 - Add click tracking (number of clicks)
 - Fix GET forwarding
-- Add Pastebin Like Functionality
+- Add Pastebin-like functionality
-- Exploit RBOMB's artists to design an awesome logo and website assets
+- Exploit RBOMB's artists to design an logo and website assets
 - Social Networking hookins (post link to twitter etc)
-- have some sort of planning meeting
+- Have some sort of planning meeting
-- upload the code
+- Upload the code
-- Add Unit and *performance* tests
+- Add unit and *performance* tests